-Types of assets the AIF may invest in Maintain strong tenant relations.
+Optimize operating costs.
+Mori Hills seeks to maintain operating costs at an appropriate level through efficient operational management and regular review of operating costs, while not sacrificing competiveness and tenant satisfaction.
+Maintain strong tenant relations.
 Mori Hills seeks to secure attractive tenants for its properties to increase the value of its portfolio over the medium to long term by maintaining long-term relationships of trust with qualified tenants.
 Improve leasing management.
 The AIFM intends to continue to work with property managers to evaluate the operational and leasing status of the tenants and formulate and execute plans for improvement.
 Establish long-term maintenance and repair plans.
-Mori Hills has established long-term plans for maintenance, repairs and renovations to maintain the value of the assets in its portfolio.
-Real estate, trust beneficiary interests relating to real estate, real estate-related securities, specified assets and other assets, including assets that are incidental to real estate investment, such as trademark rights and copyrights.
-Techniques it may employ and all associated risks Mori Hills makes investments primarily in high-quality, large-scale properties exhibiting superior earthquake resistance in central Tokyo with a strategic focus on "premium properties", which are defined as office buildings, residential properties and retail an other facilities with competitive advantages in terms of quality, scale and other specifications that are expected to continue into the future.
-The principal risks with respect to investment in Mori Hills are as follows: Any adverse conditions in the Japanese economy could adversely affect Mori Hills' properties; Mori Hills may not be able to acquire properties to execute its growth and investment strategy in a manner that is accretive to earnings and the amount of dividends per unit; The high concentration in Mori Hills' portfolio of premium properties in central Tokyo could have a material adverse effect on Mori Hills' business; Increases in prevailing market interest rates, particularly following the Bank of Japan's announcement of a major new policy for monetary easing, would increase Mori Hills' interest expense and may result in a decline in the market price of Mori Hills' units; Mori Hills' reliance on the Sponsor and other Mori Building Group companies could have a material adverse effect on Mori Hills' business; Competition for tenants may adversely affect Mori Hills' ability to retain its current tenants, find new tenants and achieve favorable rental rates; Mori Hills may suffer large losses if any of its properties incur damage from a natural or man-made disaster or acts of violence; Mori Hills may incur unexpected expenses, expenditure or other losses for repair or maintenance of its properties; Mori Hills may be strictly liable for any unforeseen loss, damage or injury suffered by a third party at its properties; Because most of Mori Hills' operating expenses are largely fixed, it may suffer adverse consequences if its rental revenues decline; Illiquidity in the real estate market may limit Mori Hills' ability to grow or adjust its portfolio; Defects relating to Mori Hills' properties may adversely affect its financial condition and results of operations;
+Mori Hills has established longterm plans for maintenance, repairs and renovations to maintain the value of the assets in its portfolio.
+Types of assets the AIF Real estate, trust beneficiary interests relating to real estate, real estate-related securities, may invest in specified assets and other assets, including assets that are incidental to real estate investment, such as trademark rights and copyrights.
+Mori Hills makes investments primarily in high-quality, large-scale properties exhibiting Techniques it may superior earthquake resistance in central Tokyo with a strategic focus on "premium employ and all associated risks properties", which are defined as office buildings, residential properties and retail and other facilities with competitive advantages in terms of quality, scale and other specifications that are expected to continue into the future.
+The principal risks with respect to investment in Mori Hills are as follows: Any adverse conditions in the Japanese economy could adversely affect Mori Hills' Mori Hills may not be able to acquire properties to execute its growth and investment strategy in a manner that is accretive to earnings and the amount of dividends per The high concentration in Mori Hills' portfolio of premium properties in central Tokyo could have a material adverse effect on Mori Hills' business; Increases in prevailing market interest rates, particularly following the Bank of Japan's announcement of a major new policy for monetary easing, would increase Mori Hills' interest expense and may result in a decline in the market price of Mori Hills' units; Mori Hills' reliance on the Sponsor and other Mori Building Group companies could have a material adverse effect on Mori Hills' business; Competition for tenants may adversely affect Mori Hills' ability to retain its current tenants, find new tenants and achieve favorable rental rates; Mori Hills may suffer large losses if any of its properties incur damage from a natural or man-made disaster or acts of violence; Mori Hills may incur unexpected expenses, expenditure or other losses for repair or maintenance of its properties; Mori Hills may be strictly liable for any unforeseen loss, damage or injury suffered by a third party at its properties;